uwescience/DSSG2017/_posts/2017-07-18-VS-NatResources.md

 date:   2017-07-17
 author: Krista Jones and the Vital Signs Team
 ---
-Our first DSSG Vital Signs blogpost is now live, both here and on their [website](http://vitalsigns.org/blog/natural-resource-use-and-implications-household-spending-ghana-and-uganda)!
+Our first DSSG Vital Signs blogpost is now live, both here and on the Vital Signs [website](http://vitalsigns.org/blog/natural-resource-use-and-implications-household-spending-ghana-and-uganda)!
 <br>

 Non-Timber Forest Products (NTFPs) supplement the incomes of rural